 - Accounts Payable & Purchasing

-The Multicultural Affairs Center (MAC) is located in the Adair Building and the Center for International Students is in Baldwin Hall 129.
-These offices provide a support system for underrepresented and international students. http://mac.truman.edu/.
+The Center for Diversity & Inclusion and the Center for International Students are located in Baldwin Hall and provide a support system for underrepresented and international students.

 - TruMACC students benefit by living in Truman’s residence halls.
 The housing application and $150 deposit ($125 refundable prior to May 1) must be submitted to receive a housing assignment.

 - Truman meal plans offer students a variety of options and conveniences at three dining halls and the Student Union Building.

 Parking Services is a part of the Department of Public Safety and is located in the General Services Building (corner of Franklin and Patterson Streets), Room 100.
 More information on Parking Services can be found at police.truman.edu/parking-services.